-Coronavirus cases in India rises to 223
+Coronavirus cases in India rises to 258

 Amid coronavirus outbreak anti malarial drugs hold out hope

+"The total number of active COVID-19 cases across India stands at 231 so far," the ministry said, adding that 23 others have been cured/discharged/migrated while four have died.

-Delhi has, so far, reported 17 positive cases, which includes one foreigner, while Uttar Pradesh has recorded 23 cases, including one foreigner.
+Delhi has, so far, reported 26 positive cases, which include one foreigner, while Uttar Pradesh has recorded 24 cases, including one foreigner.

-Maharashtra has 52 cases, including three foreigners, while Kerala has recorded 28 cases which include two foreign nationals.
+Maharashtra has 52 cases, including three foreigners, while Kerala has recorded 40 cases, which include seven foreign nationals.
 Karnataka has 15 coronavirus patients.

-The number of cases in Ladakh rose to 10 and Jammu and Kashmir four.
-Telangana has reported 17 cases, which include nine foreigners.
+The number of cases in Ladakh rose to 13 and Jammu and Kashmir four.
+Telangana has reported 19 cases, which include 11 foreigners.

 Rajasthan has also reported 17 cases, including that of two foreigners.
-Tamil Nadu has three cases so far while Andhra Pradesh has three.
+Gujarat has reported seven cases so far.

 In Haryana, there are 17 cases, which include 14 foreigners.